The Global HIV/AIDS Epidemic

 - Global prevalence (the percent of people ages 15-49 who are infected) has leveled since 2001 and was 0.8% in 2016 (Figure 1).

 - 1.1 million people died of AIDS in 2015, a 45% decrease since its peak in 2005.
 Deaths have declined due in part to antiretroviral treatment (ART) scale-up.
 HIV remains a leading cause of death worldwide and the number one cause of death in Africa.

 - There were about 2.1 million new infections in 2015 or about 5,700 new infections per day.
 While there have been significant declines in new infections since the mid-199os, new infections among adults have failed to decline over the past 5 years and incidence is rising in some regions.

 - Most infections are transmitted heterosexually, although risk factors vary.
 In some countries, men who have sex with men, injecting drug users, sex workers, transgender people, and prisoners are disproportionally affected by HIV.

 - Although HIV testing capacity has increased over time, enabling more people to learn their HIV status, about 3 in 10 of people with HIV are still unaware they are infected.

 - HIV has led to a resurgence of tuberculosis (TB), particularly in Africa, and TB is a leading cause of death for people with HIV worldwide.6,7 In 2015, approximately 11% of new TB cases occurred in people living with HIV.8 However, between 2004 and 2014 TB deaths in people living with HIV declined by 32%, largely due to the scale up of joint HIV/TB services.

 - Women represent half (52%) of all adults living with HIV worldwide.
 HIV is the leading cause of death among women of reproductive age.9 Gender inequalities, differential access to service, and sexual violence increase women’s vulnerability to HIV, and women, especially younger women, are biologically more susceptible to HIV.

-- Young people, ages 15-24, account for approximately 35% of new HIV infections.2 In sub-Saharan Africa, young women 15-24 account for 25% of all new HIV infections among adults, even though they represent only 17% of the adult population.
+- Young people, ages 15-24, account for approximately a third of new HIV infections.2 In sub-Saharan Africa, young women 15-24 account for 25% of all new HIV infections among adults, even though they represent only 17% of the adult population.